revised November, 2015John Howells lead singer (left 1966)

-Bass guitarist Cass Jones decided to leave the band at the end of 1965 for a career in the wholesale fruit business so the Astra Agency placed advertisements for auditions.
+Bass guitarist Cass Jones decided to leave the band at the end of 1965 for a career in the wholesale fruit business.
+For his replacement, the Astra Agency placed advertisements for auditions that were held at The Blue Flame Club, later known as The Lafayette Casino in Wolverhampton.
 Because the 'N Betweens were well known locally, there was no shortage of applicants.
 One of them was 16 year old Jim Lea who had little experience as a performer but showed amazing talent as a musician.

 James Whild Lea was born on June 14, 1949 in Wolverhampton and came from a musical family.
 He learned to play piano and violin as well as read music at an early age, progressing so well that he was soon playing violin with the Staffordshire Youth Orchestra.
 After seeing the Rolling Stones on TV he went out and bought a guitar which he mastered easily.
 Jim's first band was an amateur group called 'Nick and The Axe Men' who were in Jim's own words; "One of those sort of bands who spent more time practicing than playing in front of an audience".
 Nick and The Axe Men were styled on 'The Shadows' but were not destined to go far once Jim realized none of the other members were willing to take the chance and "turn professional".

 Jim Lea was an admirer of the 'N Betweens and thought of them as a local version of the Rolling Stones so he did not hesitate to apply for their audition.
 He had to borrow a bass guitar and amplifier but his talent stood out amongst the other applicants.
+Jim recalled; "The first song I played was 'Mr Pitiful' by Otis Reading and then a Don Covey number called 'See-Saw'.
+I played very fast and then told them I could play violin too and even a bit of cello and that I could sight-read.
+I think they were impressed but they didn't tell me I had the job."
 Although no one was selected that day, Don Powell wrote down Jim Lea's name.

 An awkward situation now existed with the 'N Betweens divided into two factions and several weeks would go by before Mick Marson was edged out in favour of Noddy Holder.
-This caused an incident in Bilston High Street that almost resulted in Don and Dave getting beaten up by the Mod gang that Marson belonged to at the time!
+This caused a nasty incident in Bilston High Street that almost resulted in Don and Dave getting beaten up by the mod gang that Marson belonged to at the time!

-Lead vocalist John Howells remained with the 'N Betweens although Noddy, Dave, Don and Jim played their first show without Howells knowing about it at the 'Three Men In A Boat' pub near Noddy's house in Walsall.
+Lead vocalist John Howells remained with the 'N Betweens although Noddy, Dave, Don and Jim played their historic first show without Howells knowing about it at the 'Three Men In A Boat' pub near Noddy's house in Walsall.
+Dave Hill said; "We just played together, the four of us, for the first time and it was really exciting.
+We played some soul numbers and it worked out great with Nod on vocals and two lead guitars.
+It was a secret rehearsal without Johnny Howells... we never told him".
 Although John Howells had a fine voice, his bluesy vocal style and image on stage was at odds with the direction the rest of the group wanted to go into.

 Because they still had a lot of bookings with Howells, their first show together was in April of 1966 at Walsall Town Hall.
 Noddy sang lead on a few songs with Howells doing the rest.
 It was a frustrating arrangement for Noddy Holder and came to a head in June 1966 when The 'N Betweens were sent to Newquay in Cornwall for some bookings and ended up playing a show in Plymouth without Howells.